-2. Complete one semester using own resources or utilize Diné College's Deferred Payment Plan with at least half-time enrollment (6 or more credit hours).
+The student must complete one semester using his/her own resources or use the Diné College Deferred Payment Plan with at least half-time enrollment (6 or more credit hours).
 Courses taken must be chosen in consultation with an Academic Advisor.
-A student must advance toward attaining a degree and adhere to the Degree Checklist.
+A student must advance toward attaining a degree and adhere to their Degree Checklist.